On Borders

 But it is my time in America that sharpened my view on borders.

-I first arrived in America in August 2001, two weeks before 9-11; my experience with its immigration policies and officers has always been hostile and dehumanizing in a way that the 18-year old me had neither experienced before nor had the language to articulate.
+I first arrived in Boston in August 2001, two weeks before 9-11.
+The at-times needless aggression and dehumanization by American immigration and border security is something I’ve come to expect and normalize after all these years.
+But for the 18-year old me, it was new.
+Something she had neither experienced before, nor had the language to articulate.
 After spending close to two decades in America, I see more.
 I see its southern border with Mexico, which is also among the world’s most militarized borders.
 I see a country where some humans are “illegal”.
 And where, today, the bipartisan war on migrants has become Orwellian.

-While living in Brooklyn, I met Martín Espada, the Puerto-Rican-American poet whose poem Floaters asks us to confront the bodies that wash up on the shores of the Rio Grande, as South American migrants embark on perilous journeys on the search for safety and survival, in countries ravaged by American wars and sanctions.
+While living in Brooklyn, I met Martín Espada, the Puerto-Rican-American poet whose poem Floaters asks us to consider—with great sensitivity—the bodies that wash up on the shores of the Rio Grande, as South American migrants embark on perilous journeys on the search for safety and survival.
+Migrants who belong to countries ravaged by American wars, sanctions, imperialism and political interference.

 Like a beer bottle thrown into the river by a boy too drunk to cry,